spectrocloud/librarium/content/docs/12-enterprise-version/03-deploying-palette-with-helm.md

     </InfoBox>

-10. Extract the Helm Chart files from the compressed asset you received from us.
-Replace the file path as needed, and the version place holder.
+10. Extract the Helm Chart files from the compressed asset we provided to you.
+Replace the file path and version place holder as needed.

     <br />